Voltage-sensitive distribution factors for contingency analysis and topology optimization: Finite branch modifications and line outages

 \subsection{Branch modification distribution factors}

 We start from a reference grid for which the linearized power flow equations are given by Eq.~\eqref{eq:loadflow-lin-vector}.
-Notably, if we have solved the full nonlinear load-flow equations for this reference grid, we may use the resulting voltage magnitudes as the reference values $\hat v_i$ and $\hat \theta_i$.
+Notably, if we have solved the full nonlinear power flow equations for this reference grid, we may use the resulting voltage magnitudes as the reference values $\hat v_i$ and $\hat \theta_i$.

 We consider the modification of a single branch $(f,t)$, leading to changes to the matrix $\matr M$ and the inhomogeneities,

 The matrix $\Delta \matr M$ is of rank three or less and is written as

 with